backstage/backstage/docs/overview/architecture-overview.md

 difference is that the service which backs the plugin is hosted outside of the ecosystem of the company hosting Backstage.

-The Circle CI plugin is an example of a third-party backed plugin.
-Circle CI is a SaaS service which can be used without any knowledge of Backstage.
+The CircleCI plugin is an example of a third-party backed plugin.
+CircleCI is a SaaS service which can be used without any knowledge of Backstage.
 It has an API which a Backstage plugin consumes to display content.

-Requests which go to Circle CI from the users browser are passed through a proxy service that Backstage provides.
+Requests which go to CircleCI from the users browser are passed through a proxy service that Backstage provides.
 Without this, the requests would be blocked by Cross Origin Resource Sharing policies which prevent a browser page served at [https://example.com](https://example.com) from serving resources hosted at